What is the Clack® DV Valve? A Simple Guide to a Clever Water System Hero

 Identifying a Clack® DV Valve

 Not sure if your system includes a DV Valve?
 There are a few clues.
-Check for the Clack® logo — usually moulded onto the valve body.
+Check for the Clack® logo which is usually moulded onto the valve body.
 Look out for model numbers or labels that include "DV".
 And its compact, clean-lined design makes it stand out from older, bulkier valve models.
 If in doubt, a quick peek at your system’s manual should give you the answer.

 Maintenance and Troubleshooting